krispinn/GoWithTheFlow/README.md

 2) Run gowiththeflow.jar

-A tutorial will appear on startup
+A tutorial will appear on startup.